Pope and the Vatican

 Once you have requested your audience tickets, you must pick them up in person the day before the audience at the Santa Susanna Parish Office between 4:30 and 6:15 PM.
 The Papal Audiences are held on Wednesday mornings at 10:30 AM either St. Peter's Square or in the Pope Paul VI Audience Hall (in August at Castel Gandolfo).
 To enter the Square (or the Audience Hall), you will have to go through security first (through the colonnade on either side, as directed by the guards.)
 Just follow the crowds and go early!
 We recommend that you arrive 3 hours early in order to get a good seat.
 The Audience is not a Mass, it is a time for pilgrims and visitors to greet, and listen to, the Pope.
 Pictures are allowed to be taken; religious articles will be blessed by the Pope during the Audience; it lasts about 1 ½ hours and includes prayers, singing, a brief homily, and blessings, all in different languages.
 DRESS appropriately (no shorts or sleeveless shirts) and don’t bring backpacks or knapsacks.
 If there is heavy rain, and having the audience outside in not possible, the attendees are split into two groups, one group in the Audience Hall and one group in the Basilica.

 Because of the volume of requests we receive, we cannot always send you an email confirming your ticket request.
 If your email or fax went through, please presume that we have received your request and will put tickets aside for you.
 If you are concerned to re-confirm your request you can telephone us here in Rome, however this is NOT NECESSARY and we prefer that you do not call.
-Because the volume has increased this past year, we can only respond two or three weeks before your requested audience date.
+Because the volume has increased this past year, we can only respond two weeks before your requested audience date.
 And please note that sometimes we do respond and because of your spam filters, your server rejects our emails.
 So just don't worry.
 And please, please, let us know if you are cancelling and do not double book with the Bishops Visitors Center.
 It really is not necessary.

 Please click here to order tickets.